Must Read Articles:

 Nitroglycerin is used to treat or prevent attacks of chest pain (angina)...learn more »

-Morphine is an opioid medication used to treat moderate to severe pain.
-Short-acting morphine is taken as needed for pain.learn more »
+Morphine is an opioid medicine used to treat moderate to severe pain.
+Short-acting morphine is taken as needed for pain...learn more »

 Heparin is used to treat and prevent blood clots caused by certain medical conditions or medical procedures.
 Heparin is also used before surgery to reduce t...learn more »